WATCH TODAY: Gov. Gavin Newsom gives update on COVID-19, California fires

-Gov. Gavin Newsom is holding a press conference at noon Wednesday to give an update on the state's dual crises: the coronavirus pandemic and destructive wildfires.
+Gov. Gavin Newsom is holding a press conference at noon Monday to give an update on the coronavirus pandemic and the wildfires burning in California.

 We'll be streaming the press conference here.
 Check back at noon to watch live.